 2415 W. Superior St., Duluth, 1-218-481-7886, ursaminorbrewing.com

-The giant wraparound deck never closed at Sir Ben's over the winter.
+The giant wraparound deck never closed at Sir Ben's last winter.
 With the need to eat outside paramount, Sir Ben's owner Josh Stotts installed propane fire pit tables to keep hardy winter diners and beer drinkers warm.
 He thought that would keep people coming through the fall, but, like Ursa Minor, Sir Ben's has served full tables outside even at 10 degrees.

 "People were embracing it," Stotts said.
 "It definitely caught us by surprise."

 Diners wanted to support restaurants safely and earn a badge of honor for taking a meal outdoors in bitter-cold Duluth, he said.
+That's likely to continue this winter.

 805 E. Superior St., Duluth, 1-218-728-1192, sirbens.com